Input widgets

 Collect data from your users with input Widgets.
 Each Input Widget supports different types of Variables.
 All inputs must be tied to the location where their value will be stored.

 Input widgets data can be stored to either variables or Fields in Table Records.
-The Datasource setting is where the destination of the input data can be defined.
+The Datasource is determines the destination of the input data.

-If an input isn't tied to a datasource, it won't be selectable when running in the Player.
+Inputs that are not tied to a datasource will not be selectable when running in the Player.

 image.png